-The glamorous atmosphere of Las Vegas was the perfect backdrop for her transition to the next portion of her life.
-The music was loud and the cocktails were flowing when a man named Benjamin walked up to the pool where Kameron and her friends were enjoying themselves by.
-When he asked to sit down, she readily agreed.
-Connection was Kameron’s forte and their impromptu conversation lasted the entire night.
+The Las Vegas glamour was the perfect backdrop for her transition to the next portion of her life.
+The music was loud and cocktails were flowing when a man named Benjamin walked up to the pool.
+Kameron was enjoying her friends, when he asked to sit down.
+“Sure,” she agreed.
+Connection was her forte and their impromptu conversation lasted the entire night.

 Benjamin was an unlikely match for Kameron.
 He was tall, lanky, and topped with prematurely graying hair.
 Due to his hyper intelligence and nerd-like demeanor, it was no surprise that he was a Harvard graduate.
-He lived across the country in Hermosa Beach, California and appeared to be a safe adjustment into the dating scene.
+But he lived across the country in Hermosa Beach and appeared to be a safe adjustment into the dating scene.
 Unbeknownst to the young and beautiful Kameron, Benjamin was someone altogether different than safe and friendly.
-She would find out 6 months later.
+She would find out six months later.

 They exchanged numbers and tentatively set plans to visit one another.
-From July through December, they would travel to one another’s home trading off Chicago visits with those to California.
+From July through December, they would travel to one an other’s home trading off Chicago visits with those to California.
 Benjamin was kind and nice to spend time with.
-He was even helpful doing anything to captivate her and earn her affection When she bought a new computer, he jumped at the chance to set it up for her.
+He seemed to do anything to captivate her and earn her affection For example, when she bought a new computer, he jumped at the chance to set it up for her.

-While it was clear Benjamin was falling for her, Kameron wasn’t enamored by any means, always resisting his frequent attempts to further their relationship.
-Attempting to ring in the new year in a tropical environment, the two travelled to the Galapagos Islands.
+While it was clear Benjamin was falling for Kameron, She was in means enamored by him, always resisting his frequent attempts to further their relationship.
+Together, they rung in the new year in a tropical Galapagos Islands.
 While there, Benjamin once again pushed his desire to take their relationship to the next level.
-This sparked an argument that ultimately ended their relationship.
+This pressure sparked an argument that ultimately ended their relationship.

-They flew back to Kameron’s Lincoln Park High Rise and the two solidified their tumultuous break up and Benjamin headed to the airport, bound to LAX.
-A few hours later Kameron received a call from Benjamin.
-He professed his love and worries to leave things thatway and asked for one more night with her.
-For the sake of amity, Kameron reluctantly allowed him to come back just for the night.
+From there, they flew back to Kameron’s Lincoln Park High Rise.
+They agreed to end their one-sided relationship.
+Benjamin headed to the airport, bound to LAX.
+Only a few hours later, Benjamin called Kameron.
+He went on and on about his love for her and was distraught leaving things the way they did.
+“Please just one more night together,” he begged.
+For the sake of amity, Kameron reluctantly allowed him to come back-just for the night.

 Their conversation over wine seemed to smooth things over creating a gentler end to their relationship.
 He left the next morning and that was the end of Benjamin.
 Or, so she thought.

 Four months later in April, Kameron met another man while skiing in Colorado.
 It was spontaneous and light, both of them not pursuing anything serious.
-After a few interactions he began receiving strange texts from an unknown number.
-This only happened when they were together.
-The messages were attempts to warn him about Kameron.
+After a few dates, he began receiving strange texts from an unknown number.
+What’s weirder, this only happened when he was with Kameron.
+The messages warned him about Kameron.
 Explicitly claiming she had various sexually transmitted diseases (STD’s), she was unstable, and to save himself by not getting involved with her.
-Despite the casual state of their relationship, she was mortified.
+Despite the casual state of their relationship, she was mortified!

 Wanting to know who sent these mysterious and false texts, she looked up the phone number.
 It was a dead end as she learned the number was associated with a burner phone.
 She assured the Colorado man that none of the accusations were true.
-Both of them moved on and nothing else came of it.
+Things ended between them and and nothing else came of it.
 Kameron couldn’t shake the mystery and was haunted by wondering who would do this, moreover, that someone knew who she was with, when she was with him, and had his phone number.

-One of her girlfriends recommended she hire a cyber security team to check her devices and hopefully discover if anyone besides herself had access.
-A team showed up and scanned everything; her computer, iPad, and cell phone.
+A friend recommended she hire a cyber security team to check her devices and to discover if anyone besides herself had access.
+A team came to her home and scanned everything; her computer, iPad, and cell phone.

 What they found was bone chilling.

 Computer software had been downloaded onto her computer at 3:00 am the night Benjamin appeared at her door.
-While Kameron slept, Benjamin snuck out of the bedroom, sat in front of her bright screen, and installed software that would link to all her devices.
-Whether she wanted him or not, he tethered himself to her electronically and would not be let go easily.
+How could he have done this, Kameron thought.
+While Kameron slept, Benjamin must have snuck out of the bedroom, sat in front of her bright screen, and installed software that would link to all her devices.
+Whether she wanted him or not, he tethered himself to her and would not be let go easily.

-Kameron was furious and violated.
-“What are you doing?”
+Kameron was furious and felt violated.
+She called him, “what are you doing?”

 He played ignorant.
 “I would never do that to you or anyone.
-I have no idea what you’re even talking about,” Benjamin confirmed.
+I have no idea what you’re even talking about,” Benjamin insisted.

 She knew he was lying but felt unable to pursue anything further.
 His obsession seemed harmless, more like an annoying creep.

-Six months later, now a year since she officially broke up with Benjamin, she travelled to the island of Maui with a group of friends and her children.
+Six months later, now a year since she broke up with Benjamin, she traveled to the island of Maui with a group of friends and her children.
 Men and women were on this trip.
 One them was a mutual friend of her and her ex-husband’s and was the only one who wanted to drive the Road to Hana.
-They were texting back and forth making plans and all of the sudden he received a strange text, and another text, and another one.
+So Kamerone and him were texting back and forth making plans when all of the sudden he received a text.
+And another text.
+And another one.
 So, he called Kameron to let her know.